xiaohan2012/active-infection-source-finding/README.md

    - one possibility: PR uses information of uninfected nodes while BFS doesn't.
 What if BFS also uses this information?
 3. What's the intuition of pagerank?

+## Cascade size and source degree

+The larger the source degree, the larger the cascade size.
+This seems obvious.

+Check out `cascade_size_vs_source_infected_neighbors.ipynb`